krakend/krakend-documentation/extending/check-plugin.md

   krakend check-plugin [flags]

 Examples:
-krakend check-plugin --go 1.17.7 --libc MUSL-1.2.2 --sum ./go.sum
+krakend check-plugin -g 1.17.0 -s ./go.sum

 Flags:
+  -f, --format        Dump the commands to update
-  -h, --help          help for plugin
+  -g, --go string     The version of the go compiler used for your plugin (default "1.17.11") -h, --help          help for check-plugin
-  -s, --sum string    Path to the go.sum file to analize (default "./go.sum") -g, --go string     Version of the go compiler used (default "1.17.7") -l, --libc string   Version of the libc library used
+  -l, --libc string   Version of the libc library used -s, --sum string    Path to the go.sum file to analize (default "./go.sum")
 {{< /terminal >}}

 ## Flags
 Use `krakend check-plugin` in combination with the following flags:

+- `-f` or `--format` to let KrakenD suggest you about the `go get` commands you should launch.
 - `-s` or `--sum` to specify the path to the `go.sum` file of your plugin.
 - `-g` or `--go` to specify the Go version you are using to compile the plugin.
 - `-l` or `--libc` to specify the libc version installed in the system.
 The libc version must have the preffix `MUSL-`, `GLIBC-`, `DARWIN-`.
 For instance, a plugin in Mac Monterrey might use `DARWIN-12.2.1`, an Alpine container will need something like `MUSL-1.2.2`, and a Linux box will have `GLIBC-2.32`.